 On September 25, 2009, Joe Beck announced via the band's Twitter site that they had already finished recording 4 songs from the upcoming album.
 Their latest release to date is Honestly, I'm Doing Okay, a follow up EP to No Really, I’m Fine.
 Released in 2008 the EP was available only on the internet.
 Having five tracks in total it included one new song and two new acoustic versions of pre-released songs.

-The Spill Canvas is an alternative rock band from Sioux Falls, South Dakota.
+The Spill Canvas is an American alternative acoustic band from Sioux Falls, South Dakota.